joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

-**Note: **  you'll need to update our form component so it can process the new props we are passing in (serverErrorMessage - will get displayed below the form, onEmailSubmit will get called with the form data )`.
+**Note: **  you'll need to update our form component so it can process the new props we are passing in (serverErrorMessage - will get displayed below the form, onEmailSubmit will get called with the form data is submitted)`.
 Moreover, notice how I am using a async function (handleEmailSubmit).

 ## [Sign in existing users](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users)